 Shipping an ECU may seem intimidating initially, but it is manageable with these tips and tricks.
 Just remember to use proper packaging, choose a reliable shipping method, and remember to insure your package.

-By adhering to these instructions, one can guarantee their ECU's safe and secure arrival.
+Adhering to these instructions guarantees the safe and secure arrival of your ECU.
 Good luck with your shipment.

 As car shipping experts, A-1 Auto Transport definitely knows when an ECU needs to be replaced.
 We may even help with transporting your damaged vehicles for maintenance.